NikosMpantekas/The-Deaf-Can-Speak/README.md

 * <b>The idea</b>

-The idea is to make a glove, and in the future an implant, in where the deaf person puts in his hand or hands and the motion translates to words in a screen or into voice the assistance of google translate, Bixby or Siri
+The idea is to make a glove, and in the future an implant, in where the deaf person puts in his hand or hands and the motion translates to words in a screen or into voice the assistance of google translate, Bixby, Siri or Cortana.

 * <b>The main Question</b>